Winnipeg Jets sign Nikolaj Ehlers to seven-year, $42-million extension

 The Winnipeg Jets agreed to terms on a $42-million, seven-year contract extension with forward Nikolaj Ehlers on Wednesday.

-The extension begins a year from now and carries an average annual value of $6-million, the Jets said in a release.
+The extension begins a year from now and carries an average annual value of $6 million, the Jets said in a release.

+"This team, this organization, this city ... from Day 1 I was happy here," Ehlers said before the Jets opened their season against the visiting Toronto Maple Leafs on Wednesday.
+"It's amazing playing in front of all these fans.
+Winnipeg as a city is amazing, they love their hockey, so I could not see any reason to not want to stay here tong-term."

 Ehlers, the ninth overall pick in the 2014 NHL Entry Draft, is a key part of the Jets' young core with Calder Trophy runner-up Patrik Laine and Mark Scheifele.